 Millions of Syrian refugees have been affected psychologically by the Syrian conflict.
 The STRENGTHS project is training Syrian refugees to provide a mental-health intervention called Problem Management+ to fellow Syrian refugees.

 Its aim is to help alleviate some of the psychological trauma suffered by those who have escaped the conflict, but paid a high psychological cost in the process.

 But the project will go further than that.

 It is not enough to know if an intervention works or not.
-The project’s partners are also looking at cost-effective implementation, and how to use PM+ in specific contexts.
+The project’s partners are also looking at cost-effective implementation, and how to scale up PM+ in specific contexts.
 STRENGTHS will attempt to answer these questions in eight different countries hosting Syrian refugees in Europe (the Netherlands, Germany, Sweden, Switzerland) and neighboring Syria (Lebanon, Jordan, Turkey, Egypt).

 The project has five objectives:

 - Translate and adapt the PM+ programmes and training materials.